Understanding Disease as Ailment: Exploring the Meaning of Illness for the Sick Person

 disease as a condition: the name or disease process to which the physician or diagnosis attributes the patient’s disorder.

 Illness, illness and condition?
-Is it about dividing the person in the same way that, for example, it is divided between mind and body or person and body (the famous dichotomies)?
+Is it regarding dividing the person in the same way that, for example, it is divided between mind and body or person and body (the famous dichotomies)?
 No. There is only one sick person who suffers from functional disorders, which actually exist in that person.
 It is as if functional disorders, disease as illness, were a text that the patient read in one way and the doctor in another.
 None of the above is what we mean when we want to better understand the meaning of disease as ailment to describe a sick person.
 If we contemplate the functionality from a different perspective, however, we realize that functional deterioration occurs in all sick people.

 What is functionality?